makrai/notes/jackendoff90-sem-struct.md

   * that each open argument position in conceptual structure is expressed by exactly one NP
   * central to GB Theory, and
-    there are parallel notions in other theories (e.g. biuniqueness in LFG)
+    there are parallel notions in other theories (eg biuniqueness in LFG)
   * important for
     * q-roles as annotations to syntactic structure
     * q-marking and case-marking are comparable phenomena (Dowty 1988)